-- · Recursive queries are not supported. - The WITH clause is not supported within subquery blocks.
+- Recursive queries are not supported. - The WITH clause is not supported within subquery blocks.

 2.6.
-Hive 0.13 Feature: Quoted Identifiers in Column Names
+Quoted Identifiers in Column Names

-Hive 0.13 introduced the use of quoted identifiers in the names of table columns.
+Quoted identifiers in the names of table columns are supported in Hive 0.13 and later.
 An identifier in SQL is a sequence of alphanumeric and underscore () characters surrounded by backtick (') characters.
 Quoted identifiers in Hive are case-insensitive.
 In the following example, x+y and a?b are valid column names for a new table.